1. Exchange information with the other driver involved in the collision.

 3. Meet with an appraiser.

-On the day of your appointment, drive your vehicle to the claims centre.
+On the day of your appointment, drive your vehicle to the location your adjuster discussed with you.
 The appraiser will assess the damage to your vehicle and the cost of repairs.

 If your vehicle isn't safe to drive, we'll arrange to have it towed to 1 of our claims centres.